 Winter 2016 • • • • • volume I issue I • • • • • December 16, 2016

-As the Sprunk and Burnham Endowed Dean for the UM School of Business, I am honored to present this new format of communication with you in place of the traditional Dean’s Report.
+As the Sprunk and Burnham Endowed Dean for the UM College of Business, I am honored to present this new format of communication with you in place of the traditional Dean’s Report.
 Designed to give you a more effective and sustainable way to stay informed about the business school, this newsletter will be delivered to your inbox each periodically, providing convenient links to all the news, events and information you care about.
 I hope that this newsletter will prove to be a great representation of all the amazing things happening at the business school – past, present and future.

 In my short time here at UM, I’ve seen firsthand the hardworking students, incredibly devoted faculty and staff, and fiercely proud alumni that make up this school and community.
 With that said, I’ve also seen some things that we can do better, such as the active sharing of our unique story and many impressive accomplishments with the local, regional and global communities.